 KILLING IT WITH THE PRESS PHOTO! a hands on workshop.

-- help the artist to overcome inhibitions during a shoot.
+1. help overcome inhibitions during a shoot.

 Regardless of the status of the Covid-19 pandemic, we are trying to have this workshop OFFLINE.
 Since we will be shooting photos practically and actively here, interrupted by short inspirational input sessions, we can use the whole RAW area and the structures around the House of Music.
 The only prerequisites are good weather and no further escalation of the pandemic.